A zip gun is essentially a cheap makeshift gun. A person constructs one using supplies from around their home or found at a local hardware store.

 Examples of other prohibited weapons include:

-Please note that certain people and/or situations are exempt from prosecution for possessing a zip gun and other prohibited weapons.
+Certain people and/or situations are exempt from prosecution for possessing a zip gun and other prohibited weapons.
 For example, members of law enforcement agencies may sell, transfer, or possess zip guns.
 The same holds true for some antique dealers.

 Please also note that the above statutes and code sections do not prohibit the lawful use or possession of other lawful firearms.
-For example, conventional pistols, revolvers, long rifles, and long shotguns can still be legally owned by most adults in California, subject to certain restrictions.
+For example, conventional pistols, revolvers, long rifles, and long shotguns can still be legally owned by most adults in California, subject to certain restrictions.5